Gavan-OB/AzureScripts/README.md

 # AzureScripts
-A Place to store by Azure Scripts
+A Place to store My Azure Scripts